dineshkummarc/koliseo-oss/README.md

 License
 =======

 These widgets are released under the (http://en.wikipedia.org/wiki/MIT_License)(MIT) license.
-You may modify these widgets and include them in your own commercial, non-open-source projects as long as the copyright header is left intact.
+You may modify these widgets and include them in your own commercial, closed-source projects as long as the copyright header is left intact.